 What to expect

-If you’ve met all eligibility criteria and agree to take part, you will be given the investigational medication (ARV-471) and another medicine for you to take by mouth every day at home.
+You will be given the study medicine (ARV-471) and another medicine as described above for you to take by mouth at home.
+There is no placebo given in TACTIVE-U and its sub-studies.

 Length of study treatment

-The time you can expect to be in the study depends upon a few things, including how you tolerate the study drugs, how your cancer responds, and your personal choice
+The time you can expect to be in the clinical trial depends upon a few things, including how you tolerate the study medicine, how your cancer responds, and your personal choice

 Number of study visits